-On March 21, 2023, ISO-NE filed the results of the seventeenth FCA ("FCA17") held March 6, 2023 for the June 1, 2026 - May 31, 2027 Capacity Commitment Period ("CCP").
-ISO-NE reported the following highlights:
+The results of the seventeenth FCA ("FCA17") held March 6, 2023 for the June 1, 2026 - May 31, 2027 Capacity Commitment Period ("CCP") remain pending before the FERC.
+In its March 21, 2023 filing, ISO-NE reported the following highlights:

-- FCA17 Capacity Zones were the Northern New England ("NNE") Capacity Zone (the Maine, New Hampshire and Vermont Load Zones), the Maine Capacity Zone (the Maine Load Zone) and the Rest-of-Pool ("ROP") Capacity Zone (the Southeastern Massachusetts, Rhode Island, Northeastern Massachusetts/Boston, Connecticut and Western/Central Massachusetts Load Zones).
+- ◆ FCA17 Capacity Zones were the Northern New England ("NNE") Capacity Zone (the Maine, New Hampshire and Vermont Load Zones), the Maine Capacity Zone (the Maine Load Zone) and the Rest-of-Pool ("ROP") Capacity Zone (the Southeastern Massachusetts, Rhode Island, Northeastern Massachusetts/Boston, Connecticut and Western/Central Massachusetts Load Zones).
 NNE was modeled as an export-constrained Capacity Zone.
-The Maine Load Zone was modeled as a separate nested export-constrained Capacity Zone within NNE. - FCA17 commenced with a starting price of \$12.76/kW-mo. and concluded for all Capacity Zones after four rounds. - Capacity Clearing Prices were as follows (prices expressed per kw-mo.): All Capacity Zones \$2.59; imports over the NY AC Ties (390 MW); and imports over the New Brunswick external interface (177 MW) \$2.55.40 - There were no active demand bids for the substitution auction and, accordingly, the substitution auction was not conducted. - No resources cleared as Conditional Qualified New Generating Capacity Resources. - No Long Lead Time Generating Facilities secured a Queue Position to participate as a New Generating Capacity Resource. - No De-List Bids were rejected for reliability reasons.
+The Maine Load Zone was modeled as a separate nested export-constrained Capacity Zone within NNE. - FCA17 commenced with a starting price of \$12.76/kW-mo. and concluded for all Capacity Zones after four rounds. - Capacity Clearing Prices were as follows (prices expressed per kw-mo.): All Capacity Zones \$2.59; imports over the NY AC Ties (390 MW); and imports over the New Brunswick external interface (177 MW) \$2.55. - There were no active demand bids for the substitution auction and, accordingly, the substitution auction was not conducted. - No resources cleared as Conditional Qualified New Generating Capacity Resources. - No Long Lead Time Generating Facilities secured a Queue Position to participate as a New Generating Capacity Resource. - No De-List Bids were rejected for reliability reasons.

 ISO-NE asked the FERC to accept the FCA17 rates and results, effective July 19, 2023.
-Comments on this filing are due on or before May 5, 2023.
-Thus far, NEPOOL, Calpine, Constellation, Dominion, National Grid, NESCOE, EPSA, No Coal No Gas, and Public Citizen have filed doc-less interventions.
+Comments on this filing were due on or before May 5, 2023.
+NEPOOL, Calpine, Constellation, Dominion, National Grid, NESCOE, EPSA, No Coal No Gas, and Public Citizen filed doc-less interventions.
 No Coal No Gas submitted comments on May 3.
-Individual comments have been filed by more than 70 citizens (generally critical of process that permits continued assignment of Capacity Supply Obligations to fossil-fueled resources).
+Individual comments were filed by numerous members of the public (generally critical of process that permits continued assignment of Capacity Supply Obligations ("CSOs") to fossil-fueled resources).
+On May 11, No Coal No Gas submitted a report on its comment initiative opposing the FCA17 Results Filing (identifying the 424 individuals and 5 organizations that submitted comments in ER23-1435; 163 comments directly, 289 indirectly).
+Subsequently, on May 22, 2023, ISO-NE filed an answer to the individual comments protesting the result of the FCA17 and urged the FERC to reject the protests as challenges to the FCM market design, and thereby outside the scope of this proceeding.
+No Coal No Gas answered ISO-NE's May 22 answer on June 9, 2023.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Rosendo Garza (860-275-0660; rgarza@daypitney.com) or Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).